TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 g) Personal Property

-2) A receipt shall be issued which shall include the signatures of the admitting officer and the detainee.
+2) A receipt shall be issued that shall include the signatures of the admitting officer and the detainee.
 The original receipt shall be filed in the detainee's personal record file and the duplicate shall be given to the detainee.

-4) Personal property released to a third party must have the detainee's authorizing signature and a signature of the receiving individual.
+5) Personal property released to a third party must have the detainee's authorizing signature and a signature of the receiving individual.

 h) Telephone Calls